raquamaps/raquamaps/README.md

 TODO: Rewrite this!

-rAquaMaps would have not been possible without many amazing R libraries, such as
+raquamaps would have not been possible without many amazing R libraries, such as

 * dplyr, stringr etc from Hadley Wickham
 * rgbif, rfishbase etc from ROpenSci
 * rMaps

-rAquaMaps uses the rMaps R package to create, customize and publish interactive maps that depicts the predicted species distribution occurrence patterns.
+raquamaps uses the rMaps R package to create, customize and publish interactive maps that depicts the predicted species distribution occurrence patterns.
 The rMaps package supports multiple mapping libraries, including [leaflet](http://leafletjs.com), [datamaps](http://datamaps.github.io) and [crosslet](http://sztanko.github.io/crosslet/)

 ## References